awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBContext.QueryScan.md

         {
             get; set;
         }
-        // All the following properties are explicitly mapped,
+        // All the following properties are explicitly mapped
-        // only to show how to provide mapping.
+        // to show how to provide mapping.
         [DynamoDBProperty]
         public int Threads
         {